 This is a comprehensive course for the beginning and advanced student of portraiture with a special emphasis on the use of portrait photography as a career or creative path.
+Transferable to CSU

-Marketing Professional Photo Skills
+PHOT 38 Marketing Professional Photo Skills 54 hours lecture

 This course is a study of the application of current practices utilized in marketing professional photographic skills.
 Topics includes freelance marketing, design and use of a portfolio, and professional photographic business practices.
+Transferable to CSU